 1. A vision is hardly good enough.
 Why?
 [Visions and some of their problems]

 2. Claims, odd claims and very odd claims are many in the Yogananda circles, and good and fit evidence is scanty or wholly lacking.
 Better be told that.

 3. "The proof of the pudding" is in the eating, it is said.
 No matter how Yogananda thinks or says he got his ideas, they had better make sense, and be testable.
 That is a scientific approach: ideas may be tested as to value or worth.
 What Yogananda did, was to make a Bhagavad Gita interpretation that may look more like the interpretation of his own guru, Yukteswar than mere coincidence would have it.

-In Yogananda's surface-exploring work have not found any mention of the three stages in the making of the Bhagavad Gita.
+In Yogananda's surface-exploring work there seems to be no mention of the three stages in the making of the Bhagavad Gita, and that is odd.
 Kriyananda: